 Expect some tough negotiations with potential buyers once you do attract some interest.
 They’ll be sure to point out any flaws and possibly ask for repairs or contingencies as part of the deal.
 It’s up to you whether you decline or concede to their demands.

 If you know the market, both across NYC and your neighborhood, you’ll have a better handle on negotiations.
-The same goes for knowing the buyers, what they’re looking for and how long they’ve been looking.
+The same goes for understanding the buyers, what they’re looking for and how long they’ve been seeking.
 A good sales agent will know how to handle this step so if you want the best chance of success don’t try and sell without one.